Factory Accident Solicitors — Scotland

 How Much Compensation?

-As with all personal injury claims, the amount depends on the nature of the accident and the severity of your new circumstances.
+As with all personal injury claims, the amount depends on the nature of the accident and the severity of your injuries and their impact on your circumstances.
 In most instances, you may be entitled to compensation for a variety of things, including:

 - Medical treatment, rehabilitation and hospital expenses